EGG, the Arts Show

 EGG, the arts show is an American nonfiction television program that aired on PBS from January 13, 2000 to April 8, 2005.
 EGG documented both the famous and the unusual aspects and projects of classical and modern arts; its narrator was Elaine Stritch.

 Produced by Thirteen/WNET New York, Jeff Folmsbee served as Executive Producer.
 Mark Mannucci was series producer.
 EGG won a Peabody Award in 2002.
-Trio (owned by NBC/Vivendi Universal Entertainment), the pop culture/popular arts entertainment cable network has aired the series in reruns.
+Trio has aired the series in reruns.

-Pat Rabdau worked as a producer and cameraman.